-Osteopathy Australia has an overarching goal to enhance and promote osteopathy.
+The association has an overarching goal to enhance and promote osteopathy.
 Over the next five years, the osteopathy profession in Australia is likely to increase by close to 100%.
-As the profession increases in size, diversity, and changes in demographics, the association knows that we need to consider the particular needs of graduates and early career osteopaths.
-The board of Osteopathy Australia has recognised that such voices do not currently sit on our Board.
+As the profession increases in size, diversity and changes in demographics, we know that we need to consider the particular needs of graduates and early career osteopaths.
+The Board of Osteopathy Australia has recognised that such voices do not currently sit on our Board.

 Brett is an osteopathic Director of the Osteopathy Australia Board.

 Brooke graduated from Victoria University in June this year, and is a strong believer in ‘you reap what you sow.’
 Brooke’s interest areas include women’s health, paediatric and geriatric care.
 Part of Brooke’s final year of study included an internship in regional Victoria where she was able to treat a large number of patients in only eight weeks.
 This opened Brooke’s eyes to the importance and value of providing learning and employment opportunities to osteopathy students.
 She has been a SOMA representative through her studies, including taking on the role of secretary for the past two years.
 This has enabled Brooke to build friendships with students across multiple year levels and across multiple universities in order to voice students’ concerns and create change.

 Melanie is a fourth-year osteopathy student at Victoria University.
 She has worked in the Federal Government sector for over 10 years, and notes that contributing to the community has always been a major driver for her.
 After completing her postgraduate studies in accounting, she discovered and pursued her passion for health sciences.
 She hopes that being a member of the Advisory Group will give her the opportunity to seamlessly apply her communication skills from collaborating with multiple stakeholders in a tax advisory role to the promotion of osteopathy.